eleavydev/rock-paper-scissors-el/README.md

 # Rock Paper Scissors - You against the machine!!

-Rock Paper Scissors - You against the machine!! is a very simple site which allows users to play a game of Rock Paper Scissors against the computer.
+Rock Paper Scissors - You against the machine!! is a very simple game which allows users to play Rock Paper Scissors against the computer.

 Users of this game will be able to view the rules of the game, play against the computer, view their score and see who wins the entire game.
 The winner is whoever wins the most out of 5 rounds.